JAndritsch/basic_s3_uploader/README.md

     AWS_SECRET_KEY = "YOUR_SECRET_KEY"

-Next, you will need to edit `public/javascripts/main.js` and provide the uploader settings with your bucket name, AWS access key, a key for your upload (the key is going to be used for the file name when it is uploaded, and may also include subfolders), and lastly the path to your signature backend as well as each individual path used to retrieve the different signatures.
+Next, you will need to edit `public/javascripts/main.js` and provide the uploader settings with your bucket name, AWS access key, and a key for your upload (the key is going to be used for the file name when it is uploaded, and may also include subfolders).
 Example:

     $("#fileinput").on("change", function(element) {